The Dog Owner's Responsibilities

 According to a recent report, dog bite claims in the U.S. averaged about $30,000 per claim in the U.S. in 2012, marking an increase from the year before.
 This is likely due to increasing medical costs.

-As the attorneys of Millar & Mixon, LLC know, even what appears to be a minor dog attack can result in hefty medical expenses, including the costs of emergency treatment, X-rays, stitches, medication, plastic surgery and rehabilitation therapy.
-We are dedicated to seeking full payment for all past and future medical expenses that a bite victim faces.
+As the attorneys of The Millar Law Firm know, even what appears to be a minor dog attack can result in hefty medical expenses, including the costs of emergency treatment, X-rays, stitches, medication, plastic surgery and rehabilitation therapy.
+We are dedicated to seeking full payment for all current, past, as well as expected future medical costs that a bite victim faces.

 Can I Make the Dog’s Owner Pay for Scars and Nerve Damage?